राम

 पारियाचा रवा घेतां भूमीवरी | यत्न परोपरी साधन तैसें || ३ ||

-Like trying to pick up mercury from the ground - effort upon effort, that is what practice without bhava is like.
+Like trying to pick up a grain of mercury from the ground, effort upon effort; that is what such practice is like.

 The fruit that was resting in your palm turns to mercury on the ground.
 Dnyaneshwar shows you what practice looks like without bhava: you are on your knees, chasing tiny silver droplets with your fingers, and the harder you press, the faster they scatter.
 Effort upon effort upon effort.
 And still nothing holds.

-If you have ever felt that your spiritual life was exactly like this, that the harder you tried the further the goal receded, this verse is not scolding you.
-It is explaining you.
+If you have ever felt that your spiritual life was exactly like this, that the harder you tried the further the goal receded, this verse is explaining you, not scolding you.
 The problem is not your sincerity.
 The problem is your method.
 You are bringing fingers to mercury.
 Put down the pressure.
 Open the other hand.
 There is an amla there.

 Read full commentary